reflectoring/reflectoring.github.io/content/blog/2022/2022-09-19-handling-timezones-in-spring.md

 #### SQL Dates

-`java.sql.Date` and `java.sql.Timestamp` are used in code that maps to and from date fields in databases.
+`java.sql.Date` and `java.sql.Timestamp` are wrapper classes around java.util.Date that handles SQL specific requirements.
+They represent a SQL DATE and SQL TIMESTAMP types respectively and should be used only when working with databases like to get or set a date or a timestamp on a `java.sql.PreparedStatement`, `java.sql.ResultSet`, `java.sql.SQLData` and other similar datatypes.

 - In retrospect, this API hasn't been designed very thoughtfully since `java.sql.Date`, `java.sql.Time` and `java.sql.Timestamp` all extend the `java.util.Date` class.